hansroh/skitai/README.txt

 Default value of valid argument is 0, which means if page called was.mbox.get() is finished successfully, it is automatically deleted from mbox.

-but like flash message, if messages are delayed by next request, these messages are save into secured cookie value, so delayed/long term valid messages size is limited by cookie specificatio.
+But like flash message, if messages are delayed by next request, these messages are save into secured cookie value, so delayed/long term valid messages size is limited by cookie specificatio.
 Then shorter and fewer messsages would be better as possible.

-was.mbox can be used for general page creation like handling notice, alram or error messages consistently.
+'was.mbox' can be used for general page creation like handling notice, alram or error messages consistently.
 In this case, these messages (valid=0) is consumed by current request, there's no particular size limitation.

 Also note valid argument is 0, it will be shown at next request just one time, but inspite of next request is after hundred years, it will be shown if browser has cookie values.